renatavarn/COVID-19_vaccination_tracker_app/README.md

 ## Data

 Obtained from Our World in Data COVID-19 GitHub repository.
-The data in this repository is regularly updated and every time you run the app, most recent dataset is used.
+The data in this repository is regularly updated and every time you run the app, the most recent dataset is used.

 More info about the data can be found [here](https://github.com/owid/covid-19-data/blob/master/public/data/README.md).